fguillen/Skeleton/README.md

 ## TODO

+# add not_found and not_allowed

+  def not_allowed
+    raise ActionController::RoutingError.new("Not allowed")
+  end

+  def not_found(message)
+    raise ActiveRecord::RecordNotFound.new(message)
+  end

+# Check I18n error when not translation.. it is not working in last versions
+# Add scope :by_recent, -> { order("id desc") } to every model
+# Test reset_password, reset_password_submit
+# item / menu : add a margin-bottom
+* Remove class="col-lg-X" from all tables
+* Change all urls by this style: [:offer_clicks, :provider, @provider_user, offer]
+* Configure title in a consistent way "with |" and add the project name to the beggining (check CampaignPlatform)
+* Add breadcrumbs (check CampaignPlatform)
 * Add Skeleton_session to be replaced in the init script
 * Improve test coverage
 * Make menu_class using Rails.application.routes.router.recognize(request){ |route, matches, parameters| puts route.name }